9 minsPublished on 3/23/2023

 Crypto wallets store the public and private keys associated with your crypto assets on the blockchain.

-You can use these keys to log into Web3 platforms or conduct financial transactions that are broadcast to the blockchain.
-In the case of financial transactions, the blockchain network validates the transaction before updating it on the network, which then reflects as the updated balance in your crypto wallet.
+You can use these keys to connect to Web3 platforms or execute transactions that are broadcast to the blockchain.
+In the case of cryptocurrency transactions, the blockchain network validates the transaction before updating it on the network, which then reflects as the updated balance in your crypto wallet.

 Hot wallets vs. cold wallets